Jubilee (biblical): Historical considerations

-The date when counting began
+Date when counting began

 The Seder Olam Rabbah recognized the importance of the Jubilee and Sabbatical cycles as a long-term calendrical system, and attempted at various places to fit the Sabbatical and Jubilee years into its chronological scheme.
 As mentioned above, the Seder Olam put forth the idea that the counting for these cycles was deferred until 14 years after entry into the land.
 The reasons for this are given in Seder Olam chapter 11.
 In Joshua chapter 14, Caleb mentions that he was 40 years old when he was sent out as a spy in the second year of the 40-year wilderness journey, and his present age was 85, which meant he received his inheritance seven years after entering Canaan.
 Rabbi Jose assumed that everyone else received their inheritance when Caleb did, or had already received it, so that the allotment of the land to the tribes was finished at this time.
 Because the division of the land took seven years, the conquest that followed must also have taken seven years.
 "One has to say that 14 years Israel spent at Gilgal, seven when they were conquering and seven when they were distributing."
 Then, after putting up the Tabernacle at Shiloh, "At that moment, they started to count years for tithes, Sabbatical years, and Jubilee years."